Employee Shareholder Advice

 - Advised a pilot in relation to a whistleblowing claim.

-- Advised a number of recruitment companies and dental practices in relation to injunctive proceedings in the High Court for breach of restrictive covenants and use of confidential information.
+- Advised a number of insurance companies, recruitment companies and dental practices in relation to injunctive proceedings in the High Court for breach of restrictive covenants and use of confidential information.

-- Advised an insurance company in relation to a team move and potential breaches of restrictive covenants.
+- Advised an insurance broker on an injunction application in relation to a team move and potential breaches of restrictive covenants.

 - Advised advertising and PR companies, hotels and restaurants on the employment aspects of M&A transactions, in particular the application of the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).